- Location: Great Britain, Ireland

 Share on social

-For decision-makers, climate change is now arguably a problem in risk assessment and risk management.
-There is a recognised need to move beyond discussing ‘likely’ outcomes and consider plausible worst-case scenarios.
+For decision-makers, climate change is now a problem of risk assessment and risk management.
+We are developing ‘storylines’ for the UK and Ireland, examining possible futures and the potential consequences of plausible extreme climate outcomes.
+This responds to a recognised need to move beyond discussions of ‘likely’ outcomes and consider plausible worst-case scenarios.

-A range of extreme climate outcomes will be examined, which may include:
+A range of extreme climate outcomes is examined, which may include:

-- An under-estimation of forced trend in means & extremes, compounding or cascading extremes and clustering or slow movement of storms.
+• An under-estimation of forced trends in means and extremes, compounding or cascading extremes, and the clustering or slow movement of storms

-We will identify the impacts of these potential futures on the climate and plant physiology.
-We will specifically examine the consequences for changes in plant functioning, plant mortality, carbon cycling and species diversity and distributions.
+We are identifying the impacts of these potential futures on climate and plant physiology.
+We are specifically examining the consequences for changes in plant functioning, plant mortality, carbon cycling, and species diversity and distributions.

 Project Goals